Winter Blues or Seasonal Affective Disorder?

 What is Seasonal Affective Disorder?

-Seasonal affective disorder, also known as seasonal depression or SAD, is a type of depression that is triggered by seasonal changes, most commonly occurring during the colder fall and winter months.
-Depression can last throughout the year, but if you have noticed significant changes in your mood and behavior whenever the seasons change, you may be experiencing SAD.
-About six percent of the U.S. population experiences seasonal affective disorder, and it typically lasts about 40 percent of the year.
+Seasonal affective disorder, also known as seasonal depression or SAD, is a subtype of major depression that is triggered by seasonal changes, most commonly occurring during the colder fall and winter months.
+Depression (Major depressive disorder) can last throughout the year, but if you have noticed significant changes in your mood and behavior whenever the seasons change, you may be experiencing SAD.
+About five percent of the U.S. population experiences seasonal affective disorder, and it typically lasts about 40 percent of the year.
 It is more common among women than men.
 Another 14 percent of the adult U.S. population suffers from a less intense form of seasonal mood changes, known as winter blues.
 About 5 percent of adults in the U.S. experience SAD.
 In most cases, symptoms from seasonal affective disorder begin during late fall or early winter and go away during the brighter days of spring or summer.
 Seasonal affective disorder can also be referred to as winter depression or seasonal depression.
 Although less common, some may experience spring-onset seasonal affective disorder—depression that occurs during the warmer months.

 What to Do if You’re Experiencing SAD

-It’s normal to feel down once in a while, but if it’s a reoccurring feeling, you may want to seek treatment.
+It’s normal to feel down once in a while, but if it’s a recurring feeling, you may want to seek treatment.
 Light therapy, exposure to sunlight, psychotherapy, medications, stress management, a healthy diet, and physical exercise are the most popular ways to treat SAD symptoms.

 If you are experiencing a mental health crisis, go to an emergency room, call the National Suicide Prevention Lifeline (1-800-273-8255) or visit the National Alliance on Mental Illness site (nami.org) for additional resources.